 It is not known if taking ciprofloxacin can make it harder to get pregnant.

-Does taking ciprofloxacin increase the chance for miscarriage?
+Does taking ciprofloxacin increase the chance of miscarriage?

 Does taking ciprofloxacin increase the chance of birth defects?